harness/developer-hub/docs/self-managed-enterprise-edition/advanced-configurations/support-bundle-utility.md

 ## Log storage

-Incomplete logs due to truncation

-Limited capability to retrieve logs for specific durations

-Lack of flexibility and completeness in the current log collection process

-No control over log file sizes

-Improved Logging Implementation

-In addition to the console output of logs, storing log output to files on the container is advised.
-This strategic shift enhances the overall flexibility and completeness of log collection while ensuring a frictionless experience.
-The integration of this solution facilitates effortless log retrieval through the support bundle tool, contributing to a more efficient and effective support process.
+Harness recommends storing your log output to files within the container.
+This method provides greater flexibility and completeness of log collection, while ensuring a seamless experience.
+It seamlessly integrates with the support bundle tool, making log retrieval effortless and enhancing the overall support process.
+This helps to improve the efficiency and effectiveness of the support process.

-## Logging configurations
+## Log file archives

+The support bundle utility includes archiving to enable you to manage your log files efficiently.

+## Configure support bundle logs

 ### Log file path

-Configure logging within your module codebase to direct logs to the designated file, for example, `/opt/harness/logs/pod.log`.
+Ensure that logs are directed to `/opt/harness/logs/pod.log` by configuring logging in the module codebase.

-### Log file archives
+### Default log file configuration

-Implement log file archiving to manage log files efficiently.

-Use the following configurations:
+Harness has set the following default configuration:

 - Maximum individual log file size: 50 MB